Grace Under Pressure

 Grace Calvert Young

-An avid sailor, diver and National Geographic Explorer, Grace is passionate about developing technologies to help better understand, explore and manage the ocean.
-She earned her BSc in Mechanical & Ocean Engineering from MIT, where she won the Wallace Prize as MIT’s top undergraduate in ocean engineering, the Keil Award for excellence in ocean engineering research, and the Wiesner Institute Award for advancing art and technology.
-After completing her PhD at the University of Oxford as a Marshal Scholar, she joined X, Alphabet's Moonshot Factory to develop technologies for ocean restoration and sustainability.
-Grace is the chief scientist for the Pisces VI deep sea research submarine.
-In 2019 she filmed the National Geographic documentary “The Secret of the Ocean”, where she explores connections between 300 million year old coral fossils and modern day reefs.
-She has developed innovative technologies for MIT, CERN, and NASA.
-She also helped design, build, and test submersible and aerial robots for Woods Hole Oceanographic Institution (WHOI) and the National Oceanic and Atmospheric Administration (NOAA) that monitor marine protected areas, survey endangered species, and create 3D maps of marine habitats to better measure climate change.
-A former ballerina, she's active in the arts community and created an art exhibition of ultra slow-motion underwater photography that was selected as “Best of Oceans at MIT 2015.”
-In 2014 she lived underwater for 15 days as an engineer and scientist on Fabien Cousteau's Mission 31, the youngest female Aquarius aquanaut at the time.
-Grace was a four-year varsity letterman on MIT's sailing team and sailed across the Atlantic for a charity that supports youths in foster care.
+Grace Young is a Senior Research Engineer and Lead Scientist at X, Alphabet’s Moonshot Factory (formerly GoogleX), where her team is creating radical new technologies to protect the ocean while feeding humanity sustainably.
+An avid sailor, diver and National Geographic Explorer, Grace is passionate about developing tools to better understand, explore and manage the ocean.
+She earned her BSc in Mechanical & Ocean Engineering from MIT ('14), where she won the Wallace Prize as MIT’s top ocean engineering undergraduate, the Keil Award for excellence in ocean engineering research, and the Wiesner Institute Award for advancing art and technology.
+She received her PhD as a Marshal Scholar at the University of Oxford ('18), where she was a member of the Zoology Department's Ocean Research and Conservation Group and the Engineering Department's Active Vision Laboratory.
+In 2019, she filmed the National Geographic documentary “Ocean's Breath” that explores connections between 300 million year old fossils in mountains and modern coral reefs.
+She has developed robots, imaging systems, and other technologies for MIT, CERN, NASA, Woods Hole Oceanographic Institution (WHOI), and the National Oceanic and Atmospheric Administration (NOAA).
+She assists National Geographic in various initiatives to educate and inspire young people about the ocean, including augmented reality exhibitions, games, and classroom outreach.
+In 2014 she lived underwater for 15 days as a mission scientist on Fabien Cousteau's Mission 31, the youngest Aquarius aquanaut at the time.
+A former ballerina, she's active in arts communities; her exhibition of ultra-high speed photography captured while living underwater was selected as “Best of Oceans at MIT 2015.”
+Grace was a four-year varsity letterman on MIT's sailing team and sailed across the Atlantic for the non-profit SailFuture.
+Grace also serves as Chief Scientist for the Pisces VI deep sea research submarine and as a liaison to the US National Committee for the UN Decade of Ocean Science for Sustainable Development.

 The Secret of the Ocean (Il Segreto Delgi Oceani)/ National Geographic